mattbnz/web-matt/content/w/2023-goals.md

     One factor contributing to this is the lack of widely available systems for continuously monitoring and reporting on air quality.
 I built https://co2mon.nz/ to help address this problem in my children's school during 2022, and there is potential to further market and raise awareness of this capability for use in any indoor environment.

-In addition to these mission aligned product ideas, I'm also interested in exploring the creation of small to medium sized SaaS applications that while not directly linked to solving a "real problem" in the world still deliver useful value by serving the needs of a specialised or niche business or industry.
-The development and operation of systems of this type can contribute to the mission by improving the sustainability of the business both through direct revenue contribution and by providing economies of scale in the many backend processes and infrastructure required to deliver secure, reliable and performant software systems.
+In addition to these mission aligned product ideas, I'm also interested in exploring the creation of small to medium sized SaaS applications that deliver useful value by serving the needs of a specialised or niche business or industry.
+Even when not directly linked to the overall mission, the development and operation of products of this type can support the strategy.
+Each application adds direct revenue and also contributes to achieving better economies of scale in the many backend processes and infrastructure required to deliver secure, reliable and performant software systems.

 ### Developing my professional network

 To help make this goal more actionable and measurable I've decided to break it into 3 sub goals:

-1. To build professional relationship with at least 30 new people this year, meaning that we've met and had a decent conversation at least a couple of times and keep in touch at least every few months in some form.
+1. To build a professional relationship with at least 30 new people this year, meaning that we've met and had a decent conversation at least a couple of times and keep in touch at least every few months in some form.

 2. To publish a piece of writing on this site at least once a week, and for many of those to generate interesting conversations and feedback.
 I'll use this as an opportunity to explore product ideas, highlight my consulting expertise and generally contribute interesting technical content into the world.